yjsung/CppND-Capstone-Snake-Game/README.md

 4. Run it: `./SnakeGame`.

 ## Game Rule
-1. If snake eat the food, snake's body will grow and you'll get 1 score.
+1. If snake eat the food, snake's body will grow and you'll get 1 point.
-2. Every time snake eat the food, snake's speed will be faster.
+2. Every time when snake eat the food, snake's speed will be faster.
 3. If snake hit the wall or itself then game is over.